Approximate waiting time to speak to a doctor is within 40 minutes.

 Avoid taking anti-diarrhea medication without first speaking to a doctor.
 In some bacterial infections, these medications can make the condition worse.

 Want to confirm what is causing your symptoms?
-Through a telehealth doctor appointment, an Australian-registered doctor can arrange a pathology referral, including blood tests or stool cultures completed at a nearby pathology centre across Australia, no clinic visit required.
+Through a telehealth doctor appointment, an Australian-registered doctor can arrange a pathology referral, including blood tests or stool cultures completed at a nearby pathology centre across Australia; no clinic visit required.

 FAQs: